tien315/Programming_Portfolio/monty_hall/monty_hall.md

 "Suppose you are on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which is a goat.
 He then says to you, "Do you wannt to pick door No. 2?"
 Is it to your advantage to switch your choice?"

-See and explaination of the Monty Hall problem [here](https://en.wikipedia.org/wiki/Monty_Hall_problem).
+See an explaination of the Monty Hall problem [here](https://en.wikipedia.org/wiki/Monty_Hall_problem).

 The script uses the standard assumptions:
   1)  The host must always open a door that was not picked by the contestant.